3RD MARCH 2019

 The Frosty Aquathlon is a great swim/run race organised by Tuff Fitty and is open to everyone.

-The event is a very successful annual competition where the conclusion of the 2018 event completed the 23rd staging of the event.
+The event is a very successful annual competition with the 2019 event being the 24th staging of the event.
 The Frosty is traditionally held on the first Sunday in March each year and as the name implies we have seen frost and also snow as well as fine sunny weather.
 Many competitors view this as a curtain raiser to their new season and with it the chance to see how successful their winter training has been.
 The Frosty covers two Aquathlon races:

 The Frostbite: 400m Pool swim and 5k run or

 The Frosty: 800m Pool swim and 10k run

 The swim takes place in Littlehampton Swimming Pool (Littlehampton.
 West Sussex – postcode BN16 2NA) which is a 25m Pool.
 The run takes in a circuit around the local boating lake and then out onto the seafront promenade.
 Subject to weather conditions the course is flat and can produce some fast times.
 It is worth mentioning that Transition is indoors along the side of the swimming pool, so if weather conditions are inclement competitors can pull on their running shoes indoors before departing for the run.
 Competitors receive a memento for completing the course, plus prizes for the following:- 1st Male and 1st Female senior competitor and 1st Male and 1st Female Junior competitor.
 Entries are available on-line for both races with an entry fee of £TBA for BTF members or £TBA for non-members.
 The first wave of the Frosty will be off at 6.30 am prompt.

 See the write up in the May/June 2017 edition of Triathlon Plus, describing the Frosty as one of the best places to test yourself: